Indigenous Child & Family Development

 - Pooling the funding to work with other communities on a new or existing program or service.

-In total, First Nations and Métis-serving agencies will share $6.4 million to help keep Indigenous families together and improve outcomes for children and youth in 2017/18.
+In total, First Nations and Métis-serving agencies will share $6.4 million to help keep Indigenous families together and improve outcomes for children and youth.

 Based on the New Relationship, the Indigenous community, provincial and federal governments, and other agencies are working together to improve government-to-government relations with First Nations.